Corrimony Farm near Glen Urquhart, Inverness-shire is run by David Girvan in partnership with his parents Lindsay and Maime Girvan.

 The farm covers 3,035 hectares and is made up of predominantly permanent grass and hill ground.
 Corrimony has 130 spring calvers, mainly Aberdeen Angus, Limousin and Stabiliser to Stabiliser and Charolais along with 550 ewes LLeyn pure and crossed with NZ Highlander, lambs all finished.

-David has volunteered to work with SRUC as a Climate Change Focus Farm.
-Over the three year initiative, David will consider practical ways to improve farm efficiency and reduce the farm carbon footprint.
+David volunteered to work with SAC Consulting as a Climate Change Focus Farm.
+Over the three year initiative, David looked at a range of tweaks and changes he could make to his business to make the farm more efficient and reduce the carbon footprint.

-How can you benefit from work at Corrimony and the Focus Farms Highland Farming Efficiency Network?
+How can you benefit from the work at Corrimony and the Focus Farms Highland Farming Efficiency Network?

 HiFEN: Do's & Don'ts - Soils & Drainage Nov 2017 (872 KB PDF)